Gunasekhar0027/dicom_parser/README.md

 - `PALETTE COLOR` — Indexed color with LUTs
 - `YBR_FULL` — YUV color encoding (JPEG-related)

-## Getting started

-TODO: List prerequisites and provide or point to information on how to start using the package.

 ## Usage

-TODO: Include short and useful examples for package users.
-Add longer examples to `/example` folder.

 ```dart
 import 'package:dicom_parser/dicom_parser.dart';